cylc/cylc-flow/doc/src/introduction.rst

    Comparison of job schedules after a delay.
-Job schedules for the example suite after a delay of almost one whole forecast cycle point, when inter-cycle dependence is taken into account (above the time axis), and when it is not (below the time axis).
+Job schedules for the example suite after a delay of almost one whole cycle point, when inter-cycle dependence is taken into account (above the time axis), and when it is not (below the time axis).
 The colored lines indicate the time that each cycle point is delayed, and normal "caught up" cycle points